 line height 1.4

-I can rant endlessly about how annoying it is that I had to spend my vacation reading time figuring out all this just to get things to work the way they should work out of the box.
-Certainly I would prefer to read something more useful or relaxing.
+I can rant endlessly about how annoying it is that I had to spend my time figuring out all this just to get things to work the way they should work out of the box and still end up hitting a brick wall.
+Certainly I would prefer to do something more useful or relaxing.
 Then again, nobody forces anyone to use FOSS.
 If you are happy with Windows 10 or OS X (I am not), I strongly recommend that you stick with it instead of using Linux.
 It’s just a reasonable thing to do.